Three years living without a fridge taught us a lot about storing food – and it can help you lower your power bills and enjoy your food more!

 Either way, you’re in the right place.

-The first step on your journey toward living without a fridge or to just dropping the size of fridge that you need, no matter where you live, is going to be seasonal, local eating.
+The first step on your journey toward living without a fridge or to just dropping the size of fridge that you need, no matter where you live, is going to be eating local, seasonal food.
 It really doesn’t matter if you’re growing it yourself or buying from the market, but the more seasonal and the more local, the better.

 You have probably heard about seasonal eating, right?